Kamayan: History

+Kamayan became a particularly popular way of celebrating Filipino culture in the 1980s and 1990s, a fact reflected in the ubiquitous popularity of an upscale restaurant chain called "Kamayan."

 Boodle fight

 A boodle fight is a meal that dispenses with cutlery and dishes.
-Diners instead practice kamayan.
+Diners instead eat with their hands straight off the table unlike typical kamayan instances of eating with the hands off individual plates.
 The food is placed on top of a long banana leaf-lined trestle table and in the true military practice, diners do not sit in chairs but instead stand shoulder to shoulder in a line on both sides of the table.

 A senior officer or enlisted personnel then utters the traditional command for the boodle fight to begin: